benj-moreau/CaLi-Search-Engine/README.md

 # Execute experiment

+We implemented an algorithm that can sort any set of n licenses using the DL see before in approximately n^2/2 comparisons.
 Experiment of the paper can be executed with the following HTTP request:

 (Only on local version !
 Do not forget to replace YOUR_ADMIN_PASSWORD)
 ```bash
 curl -X GET   'http://127.0.0.1:8000/api/licenses/experiment/algo?step=100&executions=3'   -H 'Admin-Password: YOUR_ADMIN_PASSWORD'
 ```

-It evaluate our algorithm by ordering 20 subsets of licenses of different sizes from the CC_CaLi ordering.
+We evaluate our algorithm by ordering 20 subsets of licenses of different sizes from the CC_CaLi ordering.
 Size of subsets is incremented by 100 up to 2187 licenses.
-Here, Each subset is created and sorted 3 times randomly.
-Result contains average of the number of comparisons and time to sort each subset.
-Result is stored in `experimental_results/`.
+Each subset is created and sorted 3 times randomly.
+Results contain the average of the number of comparisons and the time to sort each subset.
+Results are stored in `experimental_results/`.